-Our greatest is need is volunteer groups that wish to make an ongoing commitment to stewardship of a public area such as a park, street, wash, path, or traffic circle.
+Our greatest is need is volunteer groups that wish to make an ongoing (at least monthly) commitment to stewardship of a public area such as a park, street, wash, path, or traffic circle.

 How to Adopt a Site

-- Be an active volunteer.
-Get a group together: at least 5 members from your neighborhood association, school, civic club, sports team, scout and youth group, religious organization, workplace military division – or even among your friends.
+- Get a group together: Gather at least 5 members from your neighborhood association, school, civic club, sports team, scout and youth group, religious organization, workplace military division – or even among your friends.

 - Select a group leader and alternate.
 Your team leaders are essential for communicating with Tucson Clean & Beautiful, arranging with us for supplies, and for your group’s safe and positive experience and continued success as stewards at your adopted site.

 - Pick an appropriate site for your group.
 We are especially seeking assistance for gateway street thoroughfares, and there are a variety of other sites available for volunteer groups to choose from.
 See the map of available sites (requires the free Adobe Flash Player).
 If you’re not sure, let us know on your Interest Form what area of town your group would like to volunteer (cross-streets or zip code is great) or call (520) 837-6834 or email email@example.com if you need help selecting a site.

-- Submit your Interest Form online, or fill out and return a printable Interest Form or email attachment at least 3 to 4 weeks in advance of your preferred start date for projects.
+- Submit your Site Adoption Interest Form online, or fill out and return a printable/scannable form at least 2 to 3 weeks in advance of your preferred start date for projects.
 This will allow time for TCB to assist you in getting your project approved, provide supplies, and arrange a meeting to get group organized for a successful project.

-- Meet with Adopt-a-Park & Public Areas program coordinator before your project to review project parameters, obtain supplies and prepare for your project day.
+- Meet with Adopt-a-Park & Public Areas program staff before your project to review project parameters, obtain supplies and prepare for your project day.
 (You can also obtain additional supplies in the future as needed).
 Supplies are checked out to groups without charge for the length of their project, though any missing items are charged our replacement cost.
 Items damaged during normal volunteer use can be returned for repair or replacement at no cost.
 (We also accept tax-deductible membership donations in support of our programs, though this is not required to volunteer!

 - Publicize the project schedule and plans to your volunteer team!
 Regularly/advance-scheduled events are the most successful!
-If your group is willing to have outside volunteers assist (including court-ordered community service), let the Adopt-a-Park program coordinator know, as your group leader information can also be added to TCB’s volunteer opportunity list for other individuals to join.
+If your group is willing to have outside volunteers assist (including court-ordered community service), let the Adopt-a-Park program staff know, as your group leader information can also be added to TCB’s volunteer opportunity list for other individuals to join.

 - Report on your group’s activity.
-Group leaders complete an online Volunteer Report (a copy will be sent back to you too) or download and return a printable/scannable Volunteer Report after each clean up, to track cleanup progress and report any maintenance needs. and maintain communication with partnering government agencies.
-Regular cleanups and a report form are required to continue as a recognized volunteer group in good standing
+Group leaders complete an online Volunteer Report (a copy will be sent back to you too) or download and return a printable/scannable Volunteer Report after each clean up, to track your cleanup progress and report any maintenance needs. and maintain communication with partnering government agencies.
+Regular cleanups and a report form are required to continue as a recognized volunteer group in good standing!

 - “In Memory Of” signs not available: Adopt-a-Park & Public Areas program guidelines do not permit “In Memory Of” adoptions or recognition signage naming individuals for sites administered by TCB.
 A company or organization may volunteer to become stewards of a site with project recognition in that group’s name for a project inspired by loved ones.
 Or, consider purchasing a commemorative tree dedication to honor those you care about, for any reason!
 Parents or guardians of deceased children, regardless of age or circumstance, may also request engraving of the child’s name at one or both of the area children’s memorials.